oscar10-wq/SP500_Regime_detection/presentation/project_methodology_results.md

 ## How the Dataset Is Built

 - Raw market, macroeconomic, and policy data are aligned to monthly frequency
-- Missing values are handled through forward-fill and row filtering after feature construction
+- Non-stationary features are transformed (percentage change, first difference) before modelling
+- Four features are removed: `SPX_Close` (leakage), `SPX_MACDS` (redundant), `Fed_Funds_Future` (near-perfect collinearity), `10Y_Treasury_Future` (missing data)
-- Technical, lagged, and policy-cycle features are engineered
+- Lag and delta features are engineered to capture delayed and cumulative policy effects
 - A bull/bear target is created from S&P 500 price movements using the 20% rule

 ## How the Models Work Together

-- **Correlation and lead-lag methods** screen for descriptive relationships
+- **Correlation and lead-lag methods** screen for descriptive relationships and show near-zero raw correlation between `Fed_Funds_Rate` and regime
-- **Conditional Granger causality** tests whether Fed variables add explanatory value after controls
+- **Conditional Granger causality** tests whether Fed variables add explanatory value after controls; most do not
-- **Event study** checks whether hike-cycle starts coincide with future bear-market onset
+- **Event study** checks whether hike-cycle starts coincide with future bear-market onset; they do not
-- **Network analysis** shows the structural proximity of each variable to the regime label
+- **Network analysis** shows `Fed_Funds_Rate` as the least connected node relative to the regime label
-- **Classification models** measure predictive usefulness directly
-- **L1 regularization** identifies whether engineered lag/delta policy features contain signal that the raw rate misses
+- **Experiment 1** establishes that the contemporaneous Fed rate ranks last or near last in baseline classifiers
+- **Experiment 2** shows that 6–12 month lagged Fed features are more informative than the current rate
+- **Experiment 3** identifies `Fed_Funds_Rate_Delta12M` as the top macro predictor, but macro-only timing is poor
+- **Experiment 4** confirms the lagged Fed signal survives even when technical indicators are reintroduced

 ## Main Conclusion

 Across descriptive, causal, structural, and predictive analyses, the project consistently finds that Fed rate hikes are **not the main immediate trigger** of S&P 500 bear regimes.

-The strongest short-horizon signals come from market momentum and volatility features such as `RSI`, `ROC`, `MACD` components, and `VIX`.
-Fed-related information becomes more relevant only after additional lag and delta engineering, which suggests that monetary policy effects are more **delayed and cumulative** than immediate.
+The strongest short-horizon signals come from market momentum and volatility features such as `SPX_RSI`, `SPX_ROC`, `SPX_MACDH`, and `VIX_Close`.
+The raw Fed Funds Rate has near-zero correlation with regime and ranks last (11/11) in the baseline logistic regression.

+However, the project reveals a more nuanced picture: **it is the shock of rapid hiking**, captured by `Fed_Funds_Rate_Delta12M`, rather than the rate level, that carries the most meaningful macro signal.
+This effect operates with a **6–12 month delay** and is most visible when technical indicators are removed.
+Macro-only models can identify economically fragile conditions but cannot time the exact regime flip, because market sentiment shifts faster than the macroeconomic data that captures the policy transmission.